 Employment history

-List your experience in a reverse chronological order, starting with your most recent position.
+List your work experience starting with the most recent job.
 For each position state your job title (this doesn’t have to be the official one, it can be helpful to use a different title when the official title is not clear enough), the employer and the period of employment.
-Below this you summarise your key responsibilities, skills and achievements (you can use figures to showcase your impact).
-Use bullet points to make it more comprehensible for recruiters and hiring managers who have a limited amount of time to scan your CV.
+Then describe your main responsibilities and achievements in short bullet points.
+Use facts or figures when you can, and focus on tasks that are relevant for the job you’re applying to.

-Make sure you highlight the duties that are most relevant to the job you’re applying for.
 If you have many years’ worth of experience, you can reduce the detail of old or irrelevant roles (or even leave out the summary of the responsibilities and just mention the title, employer and period of employment).

 Education and qualifications